Moving to Santiago, Chile

 When we asked expats and global nomads about the quality of medical care in Santiago, they replied:

 "Healthcare services in Santiago, are characterized by a mix of public and private providers, offering a range of medical services to the city's residents.
 The public healthcare system, known as FONASA, provides universal coverage to all citizens and residents, ensuring access to primary care, specialist consultations, hospitalizations, and emergency services.
 Public hospitals and clinics are distributed throughout the city, with some facilities offering specialized care in areas such as pediatrics, oncology, and cardiology.
 In addition to the public system, Santiago also has a thriving private healthcare sector, with numerous private hospitals, clinics, and medical centers offering high-quality care.
 These facilities often have state-of-the-art equipment and highly trained medical professionals, providing a wide range of services, from routine check-ups to complex surgeries.
 Many private healthcare providers also offer international health insurance coverage, catering to the needs of foreign residents and visitors.
 Pharmacies are widely available throughout Santiago, providing prescription and over-the-counter medications, as well as other health-related products.
 Some pharmacies operate 24 hours a day, ensuring access to medications at all times.
 In terms of preventive care, Santiago's healthcare system offers various public health programs, such as vaccination campaigns, prenatal care, and health education initiatives.
 These programs aim to promote overall health and well-being among the city's population.
-Overall, healthcare services in Santiago, Chile, are comprehensive and accessible, with both public and private options available to meet the diverse needs of its residents," offered one expat living in Santiago.
+Overall, healthcare services in Santiago, Chile, are comprehensive and accessible, with both public and private options available to meet the diverse needs of its residents," stated one expat who made the move to Santiago.

 What are medical services in Santiago like?